 Enjoy the spring flowers in London in May

 London begins to bloom in April and is in full throttle by May.
-Officially it’s the month when the elegant purply pink wisterias come into flower on the facades of central London mansions and in city parks.
+Officially it’s the month when elegant purply pink wisterias come into flower on the facades of central London mansions and in city parks.
 Although occasionally they flower earlier in April.
 Whenever they do it sparks ‘wisteria hysteria’ in social media channels!

 Wisteria or not, May is a magical time of year for a walk in a London park.
-As well as formal bedding displays like the tulips outside Buckingham Palace, you’ll find wilder swathes of bluebells, kaleidoscopic groves of rhododendrons and azaleas, lilacs and even some roses.
+As well as formal bedding displays like the tulips outside Buckingham Palace, you’ll find wilder swathes of bluebells, kaleidoscopic groves of rhododendrons and azaleas, lilacs and roses.

 All the royal parks in central London are worth a visit.
 Hyde Park sprawls between Westminster and Kensington, pretty little St James’s Park nestles beside Whitehall and Regent’s Park, also home of London Zoo, is on the doorstep if you’re sightseeing north of Oxford street.
 Getting outside and enjoying the city’s natural beauty is one of the best things to do in London in May.